mvolkmann/blog/src/warp.md

 {% aTargetBlank "https://www.warp.dev", "Warp" %} is
 "the terminal for the 21st century".

-Currently it only runs in macOS, but there are plans to support Linux and Windows in the future.
+Currently Warp only runs in macOS, but there are plans to support Linux and Windows in the future.

 Warp functions more like a standard text editor than most terminal programs.